ByLCP March 20, 2023

 We love that GDLF is a small business brand.

 Soft-sided dog houses are lightweight, portable, and easy to clean.
 Suitable for small dogs, these dog houses can be used both indoors and outdoors though I wouldn’t suggest leaving them out in the elements for long periods of time or overnight.

 Pet Tent-Soft Bed for Dog and Cat by Best Pet Supplies.
 You can order and ship direct from Amazon.
 This lightweight portable tent and dog bed comes in four different sizes and works for cats too!
-You can choose from brown or gray linen, plaid, a lattice patter, or various neutrals in both faux suede or corduroy.
-These are ideal for small to medium sized dogs.
+You can choose from brown or gray linen, plaid, a lattice pattern, or various neutrals in both faux suede or corduroy.
+These are ideal for small to medium-sized dogs.

 Why we like this soft-sided dog house:

 It’s machine washable and lightweight with a travel hook for easy transport so it can serve as a temporary outdoor and cozy dog house as well.
 Secondly, the soft poly-foam lining molds to the shape of your pet’s favorite position for added comfort.
 Finally, the sturdy construction and inconspicuous design means it will seamlessly tie into your decor.

 It includes a plush pillow for that additional cuddle factor for your furry friend!